Information Security Program

 Phishing and Malicious Email

-How: Forward the suspect phish or malicious email to email@example.com.
+- How: Reporting the email as phishing within Gmail.
+(Alternatively: forward the suspect phish or malicious email to email@example.com).